-High-performance scalable file systems have long been a goal of the HPC community, which tends to place a heavy load on the file system [18, 27].
+High-performance scalable file systems have long been a goal of the HPC community, which tends to place a heavy load on the file system [16, 24].
 Although many file systems attempt to meet this need, they do not provide the same level of scalability that Ceph does.
 Largescale systems like OceanStore [11] and Farsite [1] are designed to provide petabytes of highly reliable storage, and can provide simultaneous access to thousands of separate files to thousands of clients, but cannot provide high-performance access to a small set of files by tens of thousands of cooperating clients due to bottlenecks in subsystems such as name lookup.
-Conversely, parallel file and storage systems such as Vesta [6], Galley [17], PVFS [12], and Swift [5] have extensive support for striping data across multiple disks to achieve very high transfer rates, but lack strong support for scalable metadata access or robust data distribution for high reliability.
+Conversely, parallel file and storage systems such as Vesta [5], Galley [15], PVFS [12], and Swift [4] have extensive support for striping data across multiple disks to achieve very high transfer rates, but lack strong support for scalable metadata access or robust data distribution for high reliability.
 For example, Vesta permits applications to lay their data out on disk, and allows independent access to file data on each disk without reference to shared metadata.
 However, like many other parallel file systems, Vesta does not provide scalable support for metadata lookup.
 As a result, these file systems typically provide poor performance on workloads that access many small files or require many metadata operations.
 They also typically suffer from block allocation issues: blocks are either allocated centrally or via a lock-based mechanism, preventing them from scaling well for write requests from thousands of clients to thousands of disks.
-GPFS [24] and StorageTank [16] partially decouple metadata and data management, but are limited by their use of block-based disks and their metadata distribution architecture.
+GPFS [22] and StorageTank [14] partially decouple metadata and data management, but are limited by their use of block-based disks and their metadata distribution architecture.

-Grid-based file systems such as LegionFS [33] are designed to coordinate wide-area access and are not optimized for high performance in the local file system.
-Similarly, the Google File System [7] is optimized for very large files and a workload consisting largely of reads and file appends.
-Like Sorrento [26], it targets a narrow class of applications with non-POSIX semantics.
+Grid-based file systems such as LegionFS [29] are designed to coordinate wide-area access and are not optimized for high performance in the local file system.
+Similarly, the Google File System [6] is optimized for very large files and a workload consisting largely of reads and file appends.
+Like Sorrento [23], it targets a narrow class of applications with non-POSIX semantics.

-Recently, many file systems and platforms, including Federated Array of Bricks (FAB) [23] and pNFS [9] have been designed around network attached storage [8].
-Lustre [4], the Panasas file system [32], zFS [21], Sorrento, and Kybos [35] are based on the object-based storage paradigm [3] and most closely resemble Ceph.
+Recently, many file systems and platforms, including Federated Array of Bricks (FAB) [21] and pNFS [8] have been designed around network attached storage [7].
+Lustre [3], the Panasas file system [28], zFS [19], Sorrento, and Kybos [31] are based on the object-based storage paradigm [2] and most closely resemble Ceph.
 However, none of these systems has the combination of scalable and adaptable metadata management, reliability and fault tolerance that Ceph provides.
 Lustre and Panasas in particular fail to delegate responsibility to OSDs, and have limited support for efficient distributed metadata management, limiting their scalability and performance.
 Further, with the exception of Sorrento's use of consistent hashing [10], all of these systems use explicit allocation maps to specify where objects are stored, and have limited support for rebalancing when new storage is deployed.
-This can lead to load asymmetries and poor resource utilization, while Sorrento's hashed distribution lacks CRUSH's support for efficient data migration, device weighting, and failure domains.
+This can lead to load asymmetries and poor resource utilization, while Sorrento's hashed distribution lacks CRUSH's support for efficient data migration, device weighting, and separation of replicas across failure domains.